long-walk/TW5-maintenance/README.md

 *shows all pictures
 *Tiddlywiki fillter tester

+!!
+Install Plugin
-To install drag and drop this link to the https://github.com/long-walk/TW5-dynamicTabs/blob/master/target/index.html
+Download index.html, open it and drag and drop the plugin link to your tiddlywiki https://github.com/long-walk/TW5-dynamicTabs/blob/master/target/index.html

 ## License